vivianngo97/Punctuation_Transcription/README.md

 - the example model has 32 units, 10 epochs

 # Evaluation
-- calculate precision, recall, and f1-score for each punctuation
+- calculate Precision, Recall, and F1-score for each punctuation

 # Future Considerations
 - include word embeddings using wordnet or word2vec